Tabaré Viudez

-Tabaré Uruguay Viudez Mora (born 8 September 1989) is an Uruguayan footballer currently playing for C.A.
-Cerro.
+Tabaré Uruguay Viudez Mora (born 8 September 1989) is a Uruguayan footballer currently playing for Montevideo Wanderers.

 Career

 Defensor Sporting

-Viudez, played for Uruguayan champions' (Defensor Sporting) senior team for one year in the 2007–08 season and scored 6 goals.
+Viudez, played for Uruguayan champion, Defensor Sporting for one year, in the 2007–08 season and scored 6 goals.

 Milan

-In the 2008 Off-Season transfer window, Tabare Viudez attracted the attention of Milan along with Mathias Cardacio.
+In the 2008 off-season transfer window, Viudez attracted the attention of Milan along with Mathias Cardacio.
 Both players signed for the club after undergoing trials.
-Tabare Viudez was to wear the number '20' shirt, previously worn by Yoann Gourcuff.
-The Fonseca Group, who have the rights of the player, led the negotiations to transfer Viudez to the San Siro for the upcoming Serie A 2008–09 season.
+Viudez was to wear the number '20' shirt, previously worn by Yoann Gourcuff.
+The Fonseca Group, who had the rights of the player, led the negotiations to transfer Viudez to the San Siro for the upcoming Serie A 2008–09 season.
 The Montevideo-born player, was relishing the new chapter in his career.
 'I cannot believe it.
 It's a terrific jump up in my career,' he said.
 'I must confess I have mixed feelings - nervousness and joy.
 This is a big step forward for me.'
 It was not known yet whether Viudez was to play for the first-team, play for Milan's Primavera squad (Under-20) or go out on loan for the season.

 Viudez made several pre-season appearances for Milan.
 After coming on as a substitute at the half for Alberto Paloschi against Manchester City, Ancelotti praised his movement and pace after the match declaring him a player that can be relied on in the future, despite the narrow 1–0 loss.
 Viudez made his competitive debut in the Serie A coming on as a late substitute for David Beckham in a 3–0 win over Atalanta on 8 March 2009.
 This was also his only competitive match in Milan.
 And he was on the pitch for just 7 seconds before the final whistle, without touching the ball.